Grace Gladston - Music Therapist (HCPC Reg.)

 Hello, my name is Grace, I'm an HCPC and BAMT registered music therapist who is committed to changing how we view mental wellbeing.
 I currently offer 1-1 sessions in South East London from my music therapy practice, 'healing with grace' - a music therapy service supporting young people and adults' mental health.

-I work with a wide range of individuals and challenges; anxiety, depression, psychosis, ASD, learning difficulties, highly sensitive individuals, personality disorders, mood disorders, trauma, abuse, low self-esteem, feelings of hopelessness, shame, guilt and loss.
+I specialise in working with women and non-binary people facing a range of challenges; anxiety, depression, psychosis, ASD, learning difficulties, highly sensitive individuals, personality disorders, mood disorders, trauma, abuse, low self-esteem, feelings of hopelessness, shame, guilt and loss.

 I provide a space that gives you permission to show up as your whole self.
 With your full range of emotions, with your messy and your tidy parts, your contradictions and your celebrations.